rozenauers/WacdonaldsOnlineOrdering/README.md

-# Wacdonald-Order-System
+# Wacdonald Online Ordering System

-## UNSW COMP1531 19T1 Assignment: Online Ordering System
+## UNSW COMP1531 19T1 Assignment

 ### How to use: